yarko/yarko.github.io.old/README.rst

 README
 ======

-This is a sphinx-doc version of David Richo's copyrighted book, **The Sacred Heart of the World**.
+This is a sphinx-doc blog.

-The sources were created from a text save of the original Word document, and then converted to RestructuredText by hand.

 This build uses a sphinx-doc 1.2 version, and sphinx-bootstrap-theme, modified by the ``readable``